kny5/fabacademy_antonio_anaya/docs/assignments/week13.md

 This week I've started to use output devices that are part of my device for the final project.

+For this week I've used my board from [week11, input devices based on the ATSAMD11 micro-controller.](../../assignments/week09)

 - A **Speaker** to make a sound after a RFID successful read.
 - A **LCD display** to show information relative to the milk production.